AzureCosmosDB/CosmicMemory/README.md

 ### Client-Side Local Memory

 CosmicMemory provides a client-side local memory for efficient short-term memory management.
-The local memory is organized as a nested dictionary structure that maintains separate conversation histories per user and thread: `{user_id: {thread_id: {"messages": [...], "local_index": 0}}}`.
-This allows you to manage multiple concurrent conversations in RAM and batch write them to Azure Cosmos DB when desired (e.g., at the end of a turn or session).
+The local memory is organized as a nested dictionary structure that maintains separate conversation histories per user and thread.
+This allows you to manage multiple concurrent conversations in RAM and write them to Azure Cosmos DB when desired (e.g., at the end of a turn or session).

 #### Push to Local Memory